Skill Blitz Sale-mobile

 Most processes see a certain amount of variation in practice.
 A standard mean is the average value you can expect.
 This is plotted as a line on a graph.
 Using standard deviation two more lines are plotted on the graph which represents an upper limit and a lower limit.
 A variation within these limits is not considered a cause for concern.
 The moment one of these lines is crossed, you will need to step in and find out the reason for this change.

+In control chart project management, these variations are closely monitored to ensure quality and consistency.
 As technology and data collection have advanced, these charts can be generated automatically and will alert you when there is a significant variation.
 You could add further lines within the limit when you want to exert tighter control over a process.

 Purpose of Control Chart

-A control chart is used to keep track of events that signal something going wrong.
+A control chart in PMP is used to keep track of events that signal something going wrong.
 You cannot manually check all numbers in a complex project to make sure that everything is going according to plan.
 Processes do not yield the same results every day.
 A certain degree of variation is to be expected.
 These variations are part of minor factors that do not deserve attention.
 These variations may not have an impact on project completion or make any significance to any stakeholder.

 When the variation goes beyond a certain extent, there is an extraordinary factor at play.
 This needs to be investigated and corrected to make sure that the project stays on track.
-Our certificate course in project management equip professionals with the best practices and concepts that are used in project management.
+Our certificate course in Project Management equip professionals with the best practices and concepts that are used in project management.

 Read more about characteristics of project management.

-Basic Procedure
+Basic Procedure in Control Chart

-You can create a control chart and start using it if you have project management software that allows you to do that.
+You can create a control chart in PMP and start using it if you have project management software that allows you to do that.
 In case you do not have that option, it is easy enough to do it on an excel sheet.
 You can create a line chart based on the average values you have collected.

 The mean of the values would become on a straight line.
 This is the control line.
 Ideally, all your values should be close to the line.
+The next step is to calculate the standard deviation to see how much the values fluctuate during the normal course of business.

 Based on the standard deviation you will create an upper limit and a lower limit.